-Absence from City employment for military duty in excess of 17 working days shall not be compensated by the City, except as provided in paragraph 27.3 below.
-In such cases, a request for leave without pay should be made by the employee or the employee may use earned vacation time.
+Absence from City employment for military duty in excess of 240 hours shall not be compensated by the City, except as provided in paragraph 27.3 below.
+In such cases, a request for leave without pay should be made by the employee or the employee may use earned personal or compensatory leave.

-27.3 Emergency Active Duty
+27.3 Military Active Duty

-An employee recalled to emergency active duty will be placed on military leave of absence, the first 30 calendar days of leave to be with full pay, and the remainder without pay.
-At his discretion, the employee may further extend the period of leave with pay through the use of earned vacation leave.
+An employee called to active duty will be placed on military leave of absence, the first 30 calendar days of leave to be with full pay, and the remainder without pay.
+An employee called to active duty in support of a wartime event may be eligible for a military pay supplement.
+At the employee's discretion, the employee may further extend the period of leave with pay through the use of earned personal or compensatory leave.

-During the period of emergency active duty, at the employee's discretion, the employee may continue the health insurance coverage in which he was enrolled on the date the emergency active duty commenced.
+During the period of active duty, at the employee's discretion, the employee may continue the health insurance coverage in which he was enrolled on the date the active duty commenced.
 In the event the employee elects to continue coverage, the City will make a contribution toward the cost of such coverage in accordance with the provisions of Article 11 - Group Health Insurance.